Sudan: Military, protest leaders sign historic transition deal | The China Post

 On Thursday, former senior United Nations official Abdalla Hamdok, a veteran economist, was designated as transitional prime minister.

-His first job will be to try to stabilize Sudan’s languishing economy, left in tatters in 2011 when the oil-rich south gained its independence.
+His first job will be to try to stabilize Sudan’s languishing economy, left in tatters in 2011 when the oil-rich South Sudan gained its independence.

 Sudan’s stability is seen as crucial for a volatile region struggling with conflict and insurgencies from the Horn of Africa to Egypt and Libya.